8 Fellowships Awarded in November 2022 to take place in 2023

 Dr Melis Ozkan: Clinical Fellowship

-Dr Melis Ozkan from Istanbul Medeniyet University, Turkey will be going to Epilepsiezentrum Diakonie Kork, Germany
+Dr Melis Ozkan from Istanbul Medeniyet University, Turkey went to Epilepsiezentrum Diakonie Kork, Germany and we are delighted to share this report:

 Dr Teresa Painho: Clinical Fellowship